Facts about the SARS-CoV-2 virus and COVID-19 disease

 The coronavirus family includes many different viruses that can cause respiratory infection.
 Many coronaviruses only cause colds, while others can cause more serious illness and in some cases, death.

-It is uncertain how long the virus that causes COVID-19 survives on surfaces but it appears to behave like other coronaviruses.
 Research indicates that coronaviruses (including current information about the new virus) can survive on surfaces from a few hours to several days.
 This will vary under different conditions, such as type of surface, temperature, sunlight and air humidity.
+We know less about the virus transmits further from different surfaces.

 As with colds and influenza, the virus is transmitted from the respiratory tract of a sick person in three ways;

-- By direct contact when the person who is sick has the virus on their hands and transmits it by contact with others, who then touch the mucosa of the eyes, nose or mouth.
+- By direct contact.
+The person who is sick has the virus on their hands from their own saliva or airway secretions and transmits it by contact with others, for example, when shaking hands.
+They then transfer the virus from their hands to the mucosa of their eyes, nose or mouth.

-- By indirect contact when the virus is transmitted onto objects or surfaces (e.g. door handles, keyboards, telephones etc) by sneezing or coughing, or by the sick person having the virus on their hands, and others then touch the contaminated object/surface.
+- By indirect contact.
+The virus is transmitted onto objects or surfaces (e.g. door handles, keyboards, telephones etc) by sneezing or coughing, or when the sick person has the virus on their hands, and then others touch the contaminated object/surface.

 Infection from food, water and animals